dubrowin/Bash2-Lambda/README.md

 To use the Layer, you'll need to download it [2] and then upload to the AWS Region you want to use it in the Lambda console to Layers.
-When you create your Function, Select Runtime of: Provide your own bootsrap on Amazon Linux 2
+When you create your Function, Select Runtime of: Provide your own bootsrap on Amazon Linux 2 I find that the Bash Lambdas run best when they have at least 512MB RAM.

 In addition, if you need to run any AWS CLI commands, you will need these variables set properly: